Ensiss/pokebot/README.md

 $ cmake .
 $ make
 $ mkdir lib; mv *.a lib
+$ mv lib /path/to/pokebot/root/directory/
 ```

-Then move the `lib/` directory in the root directory of the pokebot
+##pokebot

+`liblua5.1-0-dev` is needed for the scripting interface of the pokebot.

 ##Pokemon Fire Red GBA ROM